little-apps/LittleJWTDocs/mutating-claims.md

 $jwt = LittleJWT::create();
 ```

-You can also use this method to apply mutators to an existing ``MutateHandler`` variable:
+You can also use this method to apply mutators to an existing ``MutateHandler`` instance:

 ```php
 use LittleApps\LittleJWT\Facades\LittleJWT;